-Steps to insert a new node into the queue...
+We can use the following steps to insert a new node into the queue...

-- Step 1: Create a newNode with given value and set 'newNode $\rightarrow$ next' to NULL. - Step 2: Check whether queue is Empty (rear == NULL) - Step 3: If it is Empty then, set front = newNode and rear = newNode. - Step 4: If it is Not Empty then, set rear $\rightarrow$ next = newNode and rear = newNode.
+Step 1: Create a newNode with given value and set 'newNode \rightarrow next' to NULL.

+Step 2: Check whether queue is Empty (rear == NULL)

+Step 3: If it is Empty then, set front = newNode and rear = newNode.

+Step 4: If it is Not Empty then, set rear \rightarrow next = newNode and rear = newNode.